Custom metrics#

 Metrics based on granular data#

 Now let's define a metric that performs the Mann-Whitney U test.
-While it's possible to use the aggregated sum of ranks in the test, this example will use granular data for analysis.
+While it's possible to use the aggregated sum of ranks for the test, this example uses granular data for analysis.

 The result class:

-Metric that analyses granular data should be a subclass of MetricBaseGranular
+A metric that analyzes granular data should be a subclass of MetricBaseGranular

 .
 MetricBaseGranular